-MATCHING FUNDS: Intended sources of cost sharing or matching funds and whether they have been secured should be described in the pre- and final application.
-Final applications for invited pre-applicants whose pre-applications are recommended for funding should include letter(s) of commitment to provide cost share from the organization(s) providing matching funds or third party in-kind contributions.
+MATCHING FUNDS: Intended sources of cost sharing or matching funds and whether they have been secured should be described in the application.
+Applications should include letter(s) of commitment to provide cost share from the organization(s) providing matching funds or third party in-kind contributions.
 Refer to Section III.B.
+Cost Sharing or Matching a.
+Environmental data and information collected or created under NOAA grants or cooperative agreements must be made discoverable by and accessible to the public, in a timely fashion (typically within two years), free of charge or at no more than the cost of reproduction, unless an exemption is granted by the NOAA Program.
+Data should be available in at least one machine-readable format, preferably a widely used or open-standard format, and should be accompanied by machine-readable documentation (metadata), preferably based on widely used or international standards.

-Cost Sharing or Matching Requirement, for more information.
+Requirement, for more information.

-4. Data Sharing Plan
+6. Data Sharing Plan